devpaul/node-bdd-example/README.md

 didn't count for foreign language credit.

 There is some magic involved with the `World` stuff, which [cucumber-js] explains better than I would.
-But it is there to store your context while your scenerio is executing.
+But it is there to store your context while your scenario is executing.

 And `interfaces` has all of your page, well, interfaces.
 Our UI interfaces are separated from our step implementations to reduce the brittleness of tests.
 A lot of people have made a lot of money writing a lot of books about this stuff.